Updated May 2017

 The Luci Original

-is the lightest product that we tested and it is also the only light tested that is solar powered.
-It only costs $15 and could be a great product for camping or backpacking.
+is the lightest product that we tested and it's solar powered.
+It only costs $15, and we took it camping, backpacking and just used it around the house.
 Several Lucis together make great backyard party decorations.
 It takes a full eight hours to charge but the charge lasts about 12 hours on high.
-This light packs down very small when deflated.
+This light packs down to a think disk when deflated.
 The Luci is also waterproof and floats.

 Top Pick for Backcountry Enthusiasts